jguillenbarrios/DataMeaning-MSTR-SDKTV/readme.md

 # See Also #

-See Darren Holmblad's MicroStrategySDKTV repository for additional customizations.
-The videos are all
+See Darren Holmblad's [MicroStrategySDKTV repository](https://github.com/Dholmblad/MicroStrategySDKTV) for additional customizations.
+The videos are all on the [Data Meaning resources page](http://datameaning.com/resources/learn-more/sdk-tv).

 1. Deploying MicroStrategy Portlet on Liferay
 2. MicroStrategy Portlet Authentication Part 1 GetSessionState